Skip to main content

 # Process and save

-result = await app.agent.go(thread)
+result = await app.agent.run(thread)

 await app.agent.thread_store.save_thread(result.thread)